 Mount Zion Summit Ridge

 From the 2900′ junction, it was back to steep climbing on the eastern slopes.
-The recent boot tracks saved us from the need to make a path.
+The recent boot tracks saved us from having to make a path.
 But I used microspikes on the icy trail.
 There were no views in the dense forest.

-Before long, we reached the elongated summit ridge at 4100′.
-And we were soon at the first outcrop with our first look into the west.
+Before long, we reached the extended summit ridge at 4100′.
+Soon, we were by the first outcrop looking to the west.
 A glance at the vast landscape, and then we continued north on the trail.

 See more trip photos here.